juliosampaio/com.juliosampaio.k8s/README.md

 # com.juliosampaio.k8s

-_Nix-powered, fully reproducible Kubernetes cluster definitions plus CI/CD pipelines._
+_Nix-powered, fully reproducible Kubernetes cluster definitions plus CI/CD pipelines with automatic HTTPS certificates._

 ---

 ## Overview

 This repository manages the configuration of a small Kubernetes cluster (control-plane + worker nodes) **entirely with Nix flakes on top of vanilla Debian VPSs**.
-Each host’s desired _package list_ is declared in the `hosts/` directory and built & deployed automatically by GitHub Actions.
+Each host's desired _package list_ is declared in the `hosts/` directory and built & deployed automatically by GitHub Actions.

+The cluster includes a complete ingress and HTTPS infrastructure with Traefik and cert-manager for automatic SSL certificate management.

 Key goals:

 - **Reproducibility** – a single commit fully describes a node.
 - **Idempotent automation** – pipelines can be re-run at any time without manual clean-up.
 - **Ease-of-use** – minimal host setup; everything is bootstrapped from CI.
+- **Production-ready** – automatic HTTPS certificates and modern ingress controller.

 ---